This page contains affiliate links. If you buy through them I may earn a commission, at no extra cost to you. I only recommend tools I actually use.

 Pros

-- Pay once, get the yearly updates for life
+- Pay once, get the 2026 edition free plus updates for at least a year

 Cons

-- 225+ pages is a lot if you only want the basics
+- A lot of material if you only want the basics

-- Updated yearly, so any single edition ages as the algorithm shifts
+- Any single edition ages as the algorithm shifts, though updates are included

-- Aimed at people who will actually do the work, not skim it
+- Built for people who will do the work, not skim it

 These are the tools I use to produce books for clients.
 If you would rather skip the learning curve, hire me to write yours.